 The Wicked Years is a tetralogy by Gregory Maguire.
 It is a Twice-Told Tale on L. Frank Baum's classic Land of Oz books.
 Unlike its source material, The Wicked Years are certainly not a children's tale.

 The Wicked Years is one of the most well-known and commercially successful Oz derivative works.
 It's been praised for its dark take on the franchise.
 The series takes elements from both the 1939 MGM film and the original books, making it easy to grasp whether you prefer Baum's books or know nothing of them.
-The first book has been adapted into a hit Broadway musical and a film adaptation has been in the works for many years (with the current release date being winter 2019).
+The first book has been adapted into a hit Broadway musical and a film adaptation has been in the works for many years with it finally being confirmed that the film will be split into two parts, to be released Thanksgiving weekends of 2024 and 2025 respectively.

 This series provides examples of: